Hekia Parata: Minister of Education

 Parata also oversaw the introduction of the controversial Novopay payroll system which cost $30 million and was supposed to streamline payments to teachers and school staff.
 It had the opposite effect – with thousands of teachers receiving either too much, too little or not being paid at all.
 It was later revealed that the Ministry had spent $650,000 trialling the system.
 It was rolled out nationally even though more than half of the 731 trial-users felt they were not ready for the system to go live.
 Along the way, Parata fell out with newly recruited education secretary Lesley Longstone, who was forced to resign over the debacle.
 There were calls for Parata to follow suit.
 In 2013, Fairfax Media revealed 'internal office tensions' among her staff; several private secretaries and a senior adviser left her office in the Beehive.
 Her senior private secretary resigned just before Christmas and the advisor was only two months into a two-year secondment.
 At least one Beehive staff member issued a personal grievance claim.

-New Zealand Herald commentator Audrey Young said "Parata came in with high expectations about how to lift student achievement, but an unrealistic view of what the Ministry of Education was capable of doing".
+New Zealand Herald commentator Audrey Young wrote, "Parata came in with high expectations about how to lift student achievement, but an unrealistic view of what the Ministry of Education was capable of doing".
 She believed Parata was ill-prepared for the role as Education Minister, pointing out that she had never spent even one day in opposition – let alone as opposition spokesperson for education.
+She was also criticised for a reliance on jargon and obfuscation.